-We spoke with two relatives about their experience of the care provided.
-We also received feedback from a Psychiatrist.
 We continued to seek clarification from the provider to validate evidence found.

 Is the service safe?

 Safe - this means we looked for evidence that people were protected from abuse and avoidable harm.

 This is the first inspection for this newly registered service.
 This key question has been rated Good.
 This meant people were safe and protected from avoidable harm.